alexitopro/mapping-data/README.md

 ## Exercise
 For this exercise, you will be using data from the [sample_data/](/../../tree/main/sample_data) and the [exercise.ipynb](/../../tree/main/exercise.ipynb) notebook.
 The notebook contains pre-written code that you can use to complete the exercise.
 Please refer to the Coursera instructions for details on how to complete this exercise.

+What was done with sample-data + pandas:
+- checking if it contains White/Red
+- getting rows with wine score range between 90-92 points and sort values in ascending
+- removing duplicate values to retrieve unique varieties
+- saving all subsets into JSON files
+- revise if data was successfully saved

 ## Questions or Issues?
 Please use the [Issues](/../../issues) tab to report any issues or ask questions.
 Any feedback is welcome!